 If you would like to learn to play either of these arrangements, both players have been kind enough to either put the music as is the case with the first version here, or a part by part walk-through for the second starting here.
 Finally, here is a third version that is a very stylin’ jazz archtop thing.
 Notice the rhythm change and all of the melodic and harmonic inventiveness not found in the other versions.
 Great stuff!
 But also notice it is no longer very haunting — the song has lost all of its quiet insanity.
 The tune is peppy and has the same bounce as Girl From Ipanema maybe.
 But, as with the other performances, it IS the same tune and the limit of where it’s going depends only on the arrangement and the player.

 I have been listening to more music from the 60s and 70s lately (hence the recent posts), but as you can see, I am interested in how people today interpreting this music.
 I have been messing around with my own interpretations of various things and there is something about music from this period that lends itself to this type of experimentation.
 Perhaps the same could be said for any period of music, but there was so much experimentation and blurring of styles during this era that sometimes the songs just naturally fall into whatever mood you want to make them.
-Try it for yourself maybe…You might find that thinking like an arranger and arranging your own versions of material can make you a better all-around musician in the process.
-It also makes for a nice break between technique-type practicing.
+Try it for yourself…You might find that thinking like an arranger and arranging your own versions of material can make you a better all-around musician in the process.